Virtual Channel Purification: Performance

 \subsection{Practical Implementation}

-So far we have not considered the noise in the CSWAPs needed for implementing VCP.
-Compared to VSP, single-layer VCP requires an additional layer of CSWAPs before the main circuit.
-Any noise happening after these additional CSWAPs can be absorbed into the main circuit noise and thus can be mitigated by VCP, especially when the noise is uncorrelated among the different qubits that the individual CSWAP acts on.
-In such cases, implementing single-layer VCP does not introduce much additional noise than VSP, but it is able to offer much stronger noise suppression as mentioned in \cref{sec:stronger_suppresion}, making it almost always a preferred choice in practical implementations.
-We perform numerical experiments with the CSWAP error rate set to five times the two-qubit gate error rate, since we need five two-qubit gates to construct a CSWAP gate~\cite{smolinFiveTwobitQuantum1996}.
-In \cref{fig:data}(c), we see that indeed single-layer VCP can offer much stronger error suppression than VSP in the presence of CSWAP noise for the full range of gate error rate.
-In \cref{fig:data}(d), we further plot the corresponding circuit error rate due to CSWAP for both single-layer VCP and VSP, which are approximately the same as expected despite the additional layer of CSWAPs in single-layer VCP.
+So far we have not considered the noise in the \textsc{cswap}s needed for implementing VCP.
+Compared to VSP, single-layer VCP requires an additional layer of \textsc{cswap}s before the main circuit, which may introduce additional noises.
+It is worth noting that, any noise happening after these additional \textsc{cswap}s can be absorbed into the main circuit noise and thus can be mitigated by VCP, especially when the noise is uncorrelated among the different qubits that the individual \textsc{cswap} acts on.
+In such cases, the noise effect caused by this additional layer of \textsc{cswap}s would be less serious than expected.
+This effect is demonstrated in \cref{fig:data}(d), where we see single-layer VCP can offer much stronger error suppression than VSP even in the presence of strong \textsc{cswap} noise for the full range of gate error rate.
+The \textsc{cswap} error rate is set to $7.5$ times the two-qubit gate error rate, since we need at least five two-qubit gates to construct a \textsc{cswap} gate~\cite{smolinFiveTwobitQuantum1996}.

-Moving onto multi-layer VCP discussed in the last section, the error rate after VCP \emph{without CSWAP noise}, denoted as $P_{\mathrm{c,cir}}(L)$, will decrease with the number of VCP layers $L$ and thus we should have as many VCP layers as possible.
-However, the error rate due to CSWAPs, denoted as $P_{\mathrm{c,sw}}(L)$, increases with the number of VCP layers $L$.
+Moving onto multi-layer VCP discussed in the last section, the error rate after VCP \emph{without \textsc{cswap} noise}, denoted as $P_{\mathrm{c,cir}}(L)$, will decrease with the number of VCP layers $L$ and thus we should have as many VCP layers as possible.
+However, the error rate due to \textsc{cswap}s, denoted as $P_{\mathrm{c,sw}}(L)$, increases with the number of VCP layers $L$.
 Therefore, instead of increasing the number of layers $L$ indefinitely, we will only increase $L$ until the \emph{approximate} optimal point $L^*$ (see \cref{sec:vcp_err} for the exact optimal point) such that

-Increasing VCP layers beyond this point will increase the total errors since the CSWAP errors $P_{\mathrm{c,sw}}$ start to dominate.
+Increasing VCP layers beyond this point will increase the total errors since the \textsc{cswap} errors $P_{\mathrm{c,sw}}$ start to dominate.
 This is illustrated in \cref{fig:data}(e) where we have plotted how $P_{\mathrm{c,cir}}$, $P_{\mathrm{c,sw}}$ and the total error rate $P_{c,\mathrm{tot}}$ change with the number of VCP layers in a numerical experiment.
 We can see that the optimal number of VCP layers that minimise $P_{c,\mathrm{tot}}$ indeed occur around $P_{\mathrm{c,cir}} \sim P_{\mathrm{c,sw}}$.